Our Trustees and Members

 Mike Hamlin - Chair of the Greenwood Academies Trust

-Mike was a senior member of staff at the Trust for 30 years having joined Greenwood Dale as Head of the English department.
+Mike was a senior member of staff at the Trust for 30 years having joined the Greenwood Dale School as Head of the English department.

 Mike has extensive experience in education management.
 He is an author of a number of education related publications and is well read in all matters relating to educational developments world-wide.

 David was Vice-Chair of Governors at Jesse Boot Primary School in the mid 1980s and was a governor at Greenwood Dale School for approximately twenty one years, becoming Chairman during that time.

 David worked for Boots for thirty three years and was Editor of the company’s staff magazine.
 More recently, he has been a partner and Editor of a small magazine distributed around the Trent Valley.

 Kate trained in London to teach Mathematics and Science.
 She taught first in Surrey and then in Leicestershire.
 Her last post was as Head of Mathematics at a Leicestershire Secondary School.
 Kate was a Governor of Greenwood Dale School for twelve years in the role of Vice Chair and Chair of Finance.

 Trevor has lived in the Sneinton/Carlton area all his life and his three children were all educated at Greenwood Dale School.
 His association with the school started as a pupil; he then joined the PTA in 1986 and later became a Parent Governor.

 Trevor worked in the textile and clothing industry as a buyer.
 He now works with his daughter in her floristry business.
 He very much looks forward to serving on the Trustee board.